panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 `<div :class="{ invisible: !value2 }">Only my space is visible!</div>` applies the `invisible` class to the element because `!value2` is `true`.

-That's how you can hide the element, while keeping its space on the screen.
+That's how you can hide the element while keeping its space on the screen.

 ## 4. Conclusion